Analysis: Chinese retail banks gain consumer lending clout as fintechs fall out of favour

 “After this incident, I realized it’s still the banks, especially the state-owned ones, that are more trustworthy.”

-Reporting by Zhang Yan, Cheng Leng and Ryan Woo; Additional reporting by Beijing Newsroom; Editing by Edwina Gibbs
+Reporting by Zhang Yan, Cheng Leng and Ryan Woo; Additional reporting by Beijing Newsroom and Tom Daly; Editing by Edwina Gibbs

 Our Standards: The Thomson Reuters Trust Principles.